dmiller/clojure-clr-next/_posts/2025-10-02-symbolic-of-what.md

 ## Introduction

-Symbols but are given meaning by a complex web of interactions among the Lisp reader, namespaces, the Clojure compiler, and the Clojure runtime.
+Symbols are given meaning by a complex web of interactions among the Lisp reader, namespaces, the Clojure compiler, and the Clojure runtime.

 We'll skip the reader, though the interpretation of symbols as discussed below does come into just a bit in the reading of syntax-quote (` `` `) forms.
 But that's a bit off the path we need to travel.

-The code for resolving symbols and translating them in context into nodes in the abstract syntax tree (AST) is complex.
-There are appear to be some reduncancies that could be eliminated, along with a few other simplifications.
+The code for resolving symbols and translating them  into nodes in the abstract syntax tree (AST) is complex.
+In face, there appear to be some reduncancies that could be eliminated, along with a few other simplifications.
+But let us proceed with the code we have.
-But for that, I needed more clarity on the rules for symbol interpretation.
-What follows is not complete, by any means, but it is a starting point.

 ## An example